 Robert S. Hekemian, Jr., a Trustee of the Trust, is a director of Oritani Financial Corp. and its subsidiary, Oritani Bank.
 The Trust is a party to two commercial mortgage loans with Oritani Bank.
 One mortgage loan is in the original principal amount of \$6,000,000 with an interest rate of 4.5% per annum.
 This loan is secured by the Trust's property located in Patchogue, New York and matures on March 1, 2018.
+In connection with Pathmark's termination of its lease at the Patchogue property, and in consideration of the Trust's guarantee of this loan, effective January 1, 2016, Oritani Bank amended the loan to reduce the monthly debt service payments to interest only.
+The Trust's guarantee of the loan and the reduced debt service payments are to remain in effect until the earlier to occur of (a) the property being released or sold, (b) the repayment of the loan in full and (c) March 1, 2018.
 The second mortgage loan is in the principal amount of \$22,750,000 with an interest rate of 4.75% per annum, which is secured by the Trust's Westwood Plaza property and matures on January 13, 2023.
 Both of these mortgage loans were negotiated at arm's length and are on standard terms.

-The law firm of Nowell, Amoroso, Klein, Bierman, P.A. was retained by the Trust during fiscal 2014 to furnish legal services and received \$19,800 in legal fees from the Trust for its services.
-Herbert C. Klein, a Trustee, is a partner in the law firm.
+The Trust retained the law firm of Nowell, Amoroso, Klein, Bierman, P.A. during fiscal 2015 to furnish legal services to the Trust, and paid the firm \$18,150 in legal fees for its services.
+Herbert C. Klein, a Trustee, was a partner in Nowell, Amoroso, Klein, Bierman, P.A. during fiscal 2015 prior to his resignation from his position in the firm.

-The law firm of Giordano, Halleran & Ciesla, P.C. was retained by the Trust during fiscal 2014 to furnish legal services.
-John A. Aiello, an Executive Officer of the Trust, is an officer and shareholder in the law firm.
-During fiscal 2014, Giordano, Halleran & Ciesla, P.C. received \$76,900 in fees from the Trust for its services.
-In addition, Mr. Aiello paid to the law firm the amount of \$42,400, representing retainer and meeting fees, which Mr. Aiello received in connection with his services as Secretary and Executive Secretary of the Trust during fiscal 2014.
+The law firm of Giordano, Halleran & Ciesla, P.C. was retained by the Trust during fiscal 2015 to furnish legal services.
+John A. Aiello, a Trustee and Executive Officer of the Trust, is an officer and shareholder in the law firm.
+During fiscal 2015, Giordano, Halleran & Ciesla, P.C. received \$127,311 in fees from the Trust for its services.
+In addition, Mr. Aiello paid to the law firm the amount of \$57,500, representing retainer and meeting fees, which Mr. Aiello received in connection with his services as Secretary and Executive Secretary of the Trust during fiscal 2015.